screwdriver-cd/guide/docs/user-guide/quickstart.md

 We also define another job called "second_job".
 In this job, we intend on running a different set of commands.
 The "make_target" step calls a Makefile target to perform some set of actions.
 This is incredibly useful when you need to perform a multi-line command.
 The "run_arbitrary_script" executes a script.
 This is an alternative to a Makefile target where you want to run a series of commands related to this step.

-- todo: make changes to add stages in yaml?

 ```yaml
 # Job definition block
 jobs: